• Menu

 You could also have folders or binders with printables for independent and small group work, or bins for math manipulatives and bins for literacy manipulatives.

 The best part about these student supply bins is that there is no wrong way to do it!
-Try different things until you figure out what works best for the set up of your classroom!
+Try different things until you figure out what works best for the setup of your classroom!

-Want unlimited access to even MORE teacher support, activities, and resources?
+Want unlimited access to even MORE of our activities and resources?
+Join us in the Print and Play Club!

 The Kindergarten Connection